hs-hub-world/Rundeck_Job_Abort_Monitor/README.md

     - update -> *$RDAuthToken* Variable/param in the RDJobAbortMonitor.ps1
         Generate rundeck api token that has access to Rundeck project/jobs

 #Step-3
 	- Run the Rundeck Job.
 The job should output:
-		 "Rundeck Job is Running..."
+		 -Rundeck Job is Running...
-		 " This job will sleep for 60-seconds"
+		 -This job will sleep for 60-seconds
-		 " If you Kill/Cancel this job this script will execute:$($CommandToExecOnAbort)"
+		 -If you Kill/Cancel this job this script will execute:$($CommandToExecOnAbort)

-	 - If cancel the job in 60-sec the rundeck_CancelJob.ps1 should execute.
+Note: If the job is canceled before 60-sec the rundeck_CancelJob.ps1 will execute.

 That's all.